A Review of Common Indiana State Back Taxes Options

 Tax Payment Plan

 The DOR will allow taxpayers to set up a monthly tax payment plan to pay their tax liability over time.
-However, the DOR requires that taxpayers have a balance greater than $100.
-Payment plan durations may range from 4 to 60 months (generally 12-36 but changed because of Covid-19).
+However, the DOR requires that individual taxpayers have a balance greater than $100 and that businesses owe at least $500.
+Payment plan durations may range from 4 to 60 months, and you can pay monthly or bi-weekly.
 Some downsides exist when taxpayers set up a payment plan.
-The DOR will assess an additional 10% penalty on the balance of the liability plus interest.
-They will continue until the taxpayer’s satisfied the entire balance.
-Therefore, some taxpayers may want to consider other options.
-This is true for those who are able to pay the balance in full or are able to secure outside financing to pay in full.
+When you don't pay your taxes in full and on-time, the DOR will assess an additional 10% penalty on the balance of the liability plus interest.
+Interest will continue until the taxpayer has satisfied the entire balance.
+Therefore, some taxpayers may want to consider other options such as using a credit card or a loan to pay their taxes on time -- this allows you to avoid the late payment fee, but you should compare the interest rates of outside financing and the DOR before making a final decision.
 We discuss Indiana tax payment plans here.

 Offer In Compromise